-FIPS 140-2 is a US government computer security standard.
+FIPS 140-2 is a U.S. Government computer security standard.
 It defines security requirements related to the design and implementation of a cryptographic module.
-It is a requirement for U.S Federal agencies to use FIPS 140-2 validated cryptography to protect sensitive information.
+It is a requirement for U.S. Federal agencies to use FIPS 140-2 validated cryptography to protect sensitive information.

-- OpenSSH-Client validated level 1 May 2017 (#2907)
+- OpenSSH-Client validated level 1 March 2020 (#3633)

-- OpenSSH-Server validated level 1 May 2017 (#2906)
+- OpenSSH-Server validated level 1 March 2020 (#3632)

-- OpenSSL validated level 1 April 2017 (#2888)
+- OpenSSL validated level 1 Feb.
+2020 (#3622)

-- Kernel Crypto API validated level 1 July 2017 (#2962)
+- Kernel Crypto API validated level 1 April 2020 (#3647)

-- Strongswan validated level 1 July 2017 (#2978)
+- Strongswan validated level 1 April 2020 (#3648)

-The modules are certified on Intel x86_64, IBM Power8 and IBM Z hardware platforms.
+Canonical has validated the following cryptographic modules for Ubuntu 16.04 LTS (the modules are certified on Intel x86_64, IBM Power8 and IBM Z hardware platforms):

-Common Criteria (CC) for Information Technology Security Evaluation is an international standard ISO/IEC IS 15408 for Computer security certification.
+Common Criteria (CC) for Information Technology Security Evaluation is an international standard (ISO/IEC IS 15408) for Computer security certification, used by Federal agencies, financial institutions and many other organizations dealing with sensitive data.
 It validates that a product satisfies a defined set of security requirements.

-Security Technical Implementation Guides (STIG) are developed by the Defense Information System Agency (DISA) for the US Department of Defense (DoD).
+Security Technical Implementation Guides (STIG) are developed by the Defense Information System Agency (DISA) for the U.S. Department of Defense (DoD).
 They are configuration guidelines for hardening systems to improve security.
 They contain technical guidance which when implemented, locks down software and systems to mitigate malicious attacks.

 Center for Internet Security (CIS) is a non-profit organization that uses a consensus process to release benchmarks to safeguard organizations against cyber attacks.
 The benchmark contains configuration checklists to harden a system making it less vulnerable to malicious attacks.
 The consensus review process consists of subject matter experts who provide perspective on different backgrounds like audit and compliance, security research, consulting and software development.
 Each benchmark undergoes two phases of consensus review.
-In the first phase, a benchmark is drafted with the help of subject matter experts and a initial version of the benchmark is published.
+In the first phase, a benchmark is drafted with the help of subject matter experts and an initial version of the benchmark is published.
 In the second phase, feedback from the wider internet community is reviewed and incorporated into the benchmark.
 Canonical has actively participated in the drafting of Ubuntu 16.04 and Ubuntu 18.04 benchmarks.
 CIS has also published benchmarks for Ubuntu 12.04 and 14.04 releases.